redox-os/website/content/news/this-month-250930.md

 - (build) Wildan Mubarok implemented a method to add new recipe binaries in the existing QEMU image using the `make p.recipe-name` command
 - (build) Wildan Mubarok created a recipe for Cookbook to ease self-hosting
 - (build) Wildan Mubarok implemented partial self-hosting support
+- (build) Wildan Mubarok implemented an environment variable to set the number of CPU threads (COOKBOOK_MAKE_JOBS) for recipe build systems to avoid the compilation to run out of memory
 - (build) Jeremy Soller simplified CMake dynamic linking
 - (build) Jeremy Soller did a recipe cleanup